nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

       .. md-tab-item:: Particle extraction

-        For the initial reference-based refinement, particles will be extracted with 2x binning and a small box size, as only low-resolution information is needed at this stage

         - Set ``Box size (pixels)`` to 192

-        - Set ``Image binning`` to 2
+        - Set ``Image binning`` to 2.
+Particles will be extracted at 2x binning, as only low-resolution information is needed at this stage

         - Click on the **Particle scoring function** tab

       .. md-tab-item:: Particle scoring function

         - Set ``Last tilt for refinement`` to 10.
-This will use the first eleven tilts for refinement (numbering is from 0 to 10)
+This will use the first eleven tilts for refinement (numbering is 0-based)

         - Set ``Max resolution (A)`` to 8.0